cldeluna/pyats_intro/README.md

   Search for 'show ip int br' is ambiguous.
 Please be more specific in your keywords.
   ```

-- When using command shorthand like "sh int status"  you must also make sure its a valid command for your type of network OS (IOS etc).
+- When using command shorthand like "sh int status" you must also make sure it is a valid command for your type of network OS (IOS, etc).

   ```
   genie.metaparser.util.exceptions.InvalidCommandError: Invalid command has been executed